 Halcion Addiction: Signs and Symptoms

-Halcion is the brand name of the generic drug triazolam, which is a prescription depressant/tranquilizer that is most used for the treatment of severe insomnia and other sleep-related disorders.
+Halcion is the brand name of the generic drug triazolam, a prescription depressant/tranquilizer that is most used for treating severe insomnia and other sleep-related disorders.
 Halcion is a benzodiazepine, meaning that it has a high potential for abuse and those who use the drug regularly are liable to develop a physical dependency over time – even if they are taking the drug directly as prescribed by a medical professional.

 What Does Halcion Do and How Does It Work?